808th Support Brigade: History

 Following the start of the War in Donbass, it was deployed to the ATO zone.
 In 2015, the regiment participated in tactical exercises with Ukrainian Navy coastal defense artillery units on the Dniester Estuary.
 On 20 January 2017, chief of the Engineering Troops of the Armed Forces of Ukraine visited its headquarters after it was recognized as the best unit of the Engineering Troops of Ukraine in 2016.
 It was announced that the regiment will be expanded 1.5 times in terms of personnel.
 On 7 September 2017, a soldier of the regiment (Artur Anatolyevich Revitsky) was killed in combat in Donbass.
 On 26 May 2020, 40 pieces of equipment and 50+ personnel of the regiment undertook the restoration of a bridge over Kakhovka Reservoir bay in Dnipropetrovsk Oblast.

-Following the Russian invasion of Ukraine, it saw direct action.
+Following the full-scale invasion, it saw direct action.
 In October 2022, some captured personnel of the regiment were returned from Russian captivity.

-On 6 December 2022, the Regiment was awarded the honorary award "For Courage and Bravery".
-In 2024, it was expanded to a brigade and on 1 October 2024, it was awarded the honorary name "Dniester".
+On 6 December 2022, the regiment was awarded the honorary award For Courage and Bravery.

+In 2024, it was expanded to a brigade and on 1 October 2024, it was awarded the honorary name Dnistrovska.
 It was also considered to be a candidate for pontoon crossings during the 2023 Ukrainian counteroffensive.

 On 28 September 2024, the deputy brigade commander, Glozhyk Volodymyr was killed in combat in Makiivka.